Lake County Child Custody Lawyer

 How Does the Court Determine What Is in a Child’s Best Interests?

 Of course, both parties in a divorce believe that they are looking out for what would benefit their child.
-However, a judge must examine a wide variety of components to determine where the child should live.
+However, a judge in Lake County must examine a wide variety of components to determine where the child should live.

 The court will consider a number of factors when analyzing a child’s best interests, including: